 27. Diverse collection of neighborhoods and towns

 Besides the ever-evolving Downtown Raleigh area, there is a diverse collection of neighborhoods and towns, each with its own personality.

 All up, Raleigh is home to seven different areas, plus 12 charming towns to explore:

-Cary is one of the fastest-growing cities in the South and home to renowned restaurants, shopping, culture and arts, and a charming downtown.
+Cary is one of the fastest-growing cities in the South and is home to renowned restaurants, shopping, culture and arts, and a charming downtown.
 Here is our guide to Downtown Cary.

 Morrisville, in the heart of RTP, is ranked 10th by Money in the 50 best places to live in the USA.

-Midtown Raleigh includes four different shopping, entertainment and dining districts all within a close drive – North Hills, Crabtree Valley, Five Points, and Cameron Village – considered the first shopping center to be built between Washington, D.C. and Atlanta.
+Midtown Raleigh includes four different shopping, entertainment and dining districts all within a close drive – North Hills, Crabtree Valley, Five Points, and the Village District – considered the first shopping center to be built between Washington, D.C. and Atlanta.